jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 ### Conclusion

-And bam, we are able to create new releases without thinking too much about it.
-We just have to make small and frequent commits to the main branch, which we should be doing already, and giving our pull request a title in the form of the conventional commit specification.
+And just like that, we are able to create new versions of our software that are versioned with the semantic versioning specification without too much of a hassle.
+It just took us to be a bit more disciplined in writing our git commit messages in the conventional commit format.
+By doing this, we are able to communicate with our automation system to create new releases and what version those releases should be with the help of the semantic release project.